MartinSchmeisserTrendence/stackoverflow_survey_insights/README.md

 - *Terraform*: Setting up the IaC
 - *Kastra*: Orchestrate a Pipeline for processing loading data into a datalake and then into a data warehouse
 - *DBT/BigQuery*: Transforming the data in the data warehouse: prepare and cluster it for the dashboard
-- *Google Data Studio*: Building a dashboard with two tiles to visualize the data
+- *Looker Studio (former Google Data Studio)*: Building a dashboard with two tiles to visualize the data

 # Technical Details